a-dixon/typst-dhbw-mannheim-template/README.md

 you need to take the `thesis.typ` file as the input file.
 To use the CLI, compile using `typst watch thesis.typ` or `typst compile thesis.typ`.

-If you intend to use the VS Code plug-in "Typst-LSP", make sure it is either configured to only take the `thesis.typ` as input or not to perform compilation at all (to use the CLI).
+If you intend to use the VS Code extension "Typst-LSP", don't, and use the Tinymist Typst extension instead.

 This is a adapted version of a template by [@satoqz](https://github.com/satoqz/).